-Cloud email is becoming an increasingly popular target among cyber criminals for multiple reasons.
+For multiple reasons, cloud email is becoming an increasingly popular target among cybercriminals.
 Cloud systems have proven to be too large and complex to secure, as a single security misconfiguration or improper setting could put the entire system at risk due to hidden complexities.
-Widespread, rushed deployments of cloud platforms to accommodate an increasingly remote workforce have exacerbated this issue, as this trend has resulted in frequent misconfiguration, access control and platform vulnerabilities that can be exploited to gain unauthorized access and launch dangerous attacks impacting millions of accounts simultaneously.
+Widespread, rushed deployments of cloud platforms to accommodate an increasingly remote workforce have exacerbated this issue, as this trend has resulted in frequent misconfiguration, access control, and platform vulnerabilities that can be exploited to gain unauthorized access and launch dangerous attacks impacting millions of accounts simultaneously.

-The inherent uniformity of cloud platforms also works to threat actors’ advantage, enabling them to open any account and test their attack methods until they are able to bypass default filters, and then reuse these methods in attacks targeting thousands of different accounts.
+The inherent uniformity of cloud platforms also works to threat actors’ advantage, enabling them to open an account and test their attack methods until they can bypass default filters, then reuse these methods in attacks targeting thousands of different accounts.
 Having to relinquish a certain degree of control over critical data is another security concern associated with moving business email to the cloud.
-The security of a business’s data is now in the hands of the cloud email provider, as opposed being managed and maintained by the company’s own employees.
-Businesses that have adopted cloud email services ultimately have no control over where data is stored and when software upgrades are applied.
+The security of a business’s data is now in the hands of the cloud email provider instead of being managed and maintained by the company’s employees.
+Businesses that have adopted cloud email services have no control over where data is ultimately stored and when software upgrades are applied.
 Thus, choosing a reputable, trustworthy cloud email provider is extremely important.

 Ongoing Costs Can Add Up Over Time

 Because cloud systems are so large and complex, securing users and critical data in a cloud environment requires an expert IT staff who understands the intricacies of the cloud platform, how to properly configure it, and the potential implications of settings changes.
 This significant investment must be considered when migrating business email to the cloud, especially for SMBs, who often need more resources for cybersecurity efforts.